 It is highly recommended to restrict access to your SSH port (by default it's port 22) from anywhere except your trusted IP addresses (example: office or home).

 Typically, you would need to allow access only to publicly open ports such as port 80.
 Access to all other ports need to be restricted or limited.
-You can whitelist your home/office IP address (preferably, it is supposed to be a static IP) to be able to access your server through SSH or FTP.
+You can allow your home/office IP address (preferably, it is supposed to be a static IP) to be able to access your server through SSH or FTP.

 sudo ufw allow from 192.168.0.1 to any port 22